zscar611/CS4900LF1/README.md

 ## Loaves and Fishes

-This is a all the artifcats created for the senior design project for Loaves and Fishes.
+This is a all the artifacts created for the senior design project for Loaves and Fishes.